Bright Health Group Inc. (BHG) Shares Up Despite Recent Market Volatility

-Bright Health Group Inc. (NYSE: BHG)’s stock price has increased by 1.82 compared to its previous closing price of 0.22.
-However, the company has seen a -14.76% decrease in its stock price over the last five trading sessions.
+Bright Health Group Inc. (NYSE: BHG)’s stock price has increased by 4.20 compared to its previous closing price of 0.21.
+Despite this, the company has experienced a -9.91% fall in its stock price over the last five trading sessions.

 Is It Worth Investing in Bright Health Group Inc. (NYSE: BHG) Right Now?

-Analysts have mixed views on the stock, with 0 analysts rating it as a “buy,” 1 as “overweight,” 3 as “hold,” and 1 as “sell.”
+Opinions on the stock are mixed, with 0 analysts rating it as a “buy,” 1 as “overweight,” 3 as “hold,” and 1 as “sell.”

 Do You Know The Best Place To Find Gains In Volatile Markets?